 - Needs more marriage options for female MC.

 - Much typo and grammar mistaking.
 Appreciate help with revision, since am illiterate barbarian from southern reaches.

 When will it be done, you slothful scoundrel?

-My aim remains to finish the game by may.
+My aim remains to finish the game by JULY(oops).
 Then it will be a matter of revision and fixing any bugs and grammar mistakes that people end up reporting.

 Will it be free?